-Decisions affecting the project scope, budget, schedule, and governance structure will be documented in the Project's Decision Log (Link when we have a spot).
+Decisions affecting the project scope, budget, schedule, and governance structure will be documented in the Project's Decision Log (Internal to ESD Link).
 The decision log will track the initial decision request, the person(s) requesting the decision, due date, links to supporting information, decision state and the actual decision made.
 The decision state will either be "new," "blocked" or "decided."
 Note: ongoing I&T Steering Committee non-project Governance Decisions should follow the existing protocol.